The silky smooth pear and parsnip soup offers just a tinge of sweetness from the maple syrup. Make this dish extra special by adding seared scallops!

 This soup has been in my repertoire for many years, and I make it every time I want to serve an impressive but simple to make appetizer.
-The silky smooth soup offers just a tinge of sweetness from the maple syrup, and although it’s delicious on its own, it becomes extra special when topped by a single seared scallop, a few drop of best quality olive oil and a sprinkle of colorful sprouts.
+The silky smooth soup offers just a tinge of sweetness from the maple syrup, and although it’s delicious on its own, it becomes extra special when topped by a single seared scallop, a few drops of best quality olive oil, and a sprinkle of colorful sprouts.
 You can prepare the soup a couple of days in advance and sear the scallops at the very last minute, which leaves you time to enjoy your company.
 It’s the perfect soup for special occasions, like today.
 Happy Valentine’s Day!

 1½ lb [750 g] parsnip, peeled and chopped

 2 tbsp [30 ml] vegetable oil